Amit Kothari

 Most AI steering committees get built as advisory bodies.
 They discuss things, recommend approaches, provide input to whoever actually decides.
 Then someone else makes the call, usually someone who wasn’t in the meeting and doesn’t have the context that shaped the recommendation.

 Riskonnect’s research found that just 8% of business leaders feel prepared for AI and AI-governance risks.
-Meanwhile, 63% of breached organizations either lack an AI governance policy entirely or are still developing one.
+Meanwhile, 63% of breached organizations either lack an AI governance policy or are still developing one.
 Fragmented authority creates the exact problem you’re trying to solve.
+Which sort of defeats the purpose.
+A lightweight governance framework gives the committee clear boundaries to work within.

 ISO/IEC 42001, the world’s first AI management system standard, defines effective AI governance as requiring clear mandates, roles, responsibilities, and actual decision-making authority over the AI lifecycle.
-The standard includes 38 distinct controls and follows a plan-do-check-act approach.
+The standard spans dozens of controls and follows W. Edwards Deming’s plan-do-check-act approach.

 For a mid-size company, that breaks down to four specific powers: